blackdogtop/Forest-Analysis/README.md

 Other function or plots can be found in the code.

-To execute the analysis, first use FOREST app to generate your personal data, which can be found in *setting - accnount - exoport personal data*.
+To execute the analysis, first use FOREST app to generate your personal data, which can be found in *setting - account - export personal data*.
 Then download the csv file and replace the file path with your own in the code.
 After that, the analysis plots will be generated automatically.

 *TODO*
 1. Analyse tags